gazebosim/gz-sim/tutorials/migrating_ardupilot_plugin.md

 )
 ```

-Whereas in the new code we refer to build configuration from each Ignition package:
+Whereas in the new code we refer to build configuration from each Gazebo package:

 ```
 include_directories(